Studying with a disability

 Studying with a disability may require additional time and effort.
 Find out what support is available at Leiden University and consider what might be helpful in your particular situation.

-A disability is a physical or mental impairment or other long-term limitation.
+A disability is a physical or mental disability or other long-term limitation.
 This could be for example:

 - a visual, auditory or physical disability;